-Name (a) Plan Name (b) Number of Years Credited Service (#) (c) Present Value of Accumulated Benefit (\$) (d) Hess, John B. Employees' Pension Plan 30.58 747,415 Restoration Plan 30.58 21,099,350 O'Connor, John J. Employees' Pension Plan 6.25 163,086 Restoration Plan 39.25(1) 22,927,757 Walker, F. Borden Employees' Pension Plan 11.50 290,828 Restoration Plan 30.50(2) 7,001,509 Collins, J. Barclay Employees' Pension Plan 23.67 787,879 Restoration Plan 23.67 6,545,653 Rielly, John P. Employees' Pension Plan 6.75 101,812 Restoration Plan 23.25(3) 1,985,385
+Name ( a) Plan Name (b) Number of Years Credited Service (#) (c) Present Value of Accumulated Benefit (\$) (d) Hess, John B. Employees' Pension Plan 30.58 747,415 Restoration Plan 30.58 21,099,350 O'Connor, John J. Employees' Pension Plan 6.25 163,086 Restoration Plan 39.25(1) 22,927,757 Walker, F. Borden Employees' Pension Plan 11.50 290,828 Restoration Plan 30.50(2) 7,001,509 Collins, J. Barclay Employees' Pension Plan 23.67 787,879 Restoration Plan 23.67 6,545,653 Rielly, John P. Employees' Pension Plan 6.75 101,812 Restoration Plan 23.25(3) 1,985,385

-- (1) Credited years of service include 33 years for service with prior employers.
+(1) Credited years of service include 33 years for service with prior employers.
 Benefits shown are net amounts offset by amounts due from previous employers.
-Additional years of credited service result in an increase of \$18,893,711 under the restoration plan. - (2) Credited years of service include 19 years for service with a prior employer.
+Additional years of credited service result in an increase of \$18,893,711 under the restoration plan.

+(2) Credited years of service include 19 years for service with a prior employer.
 Benefits shown are net amounts offset by amounts due from previous employer.
-Additional years of credited service result in an increase of \$4,453,457 under the restoration plan. - (3) Credited years of service include 16.5 years for service with a prior employer.
+Additional years of credited service result in an increase of \$4,453,457 under the restoration plan.

+(3) Credited years of service include 16.5 years for service with a prior employer.
 Benefits shown are net amounts offset by amounts due from previous employer.
 Additional years of credited service result in an increase of \$1,476,182 under the restoration plan.

 We maintain an employees' pension plan, a qualified defined benefit plan under the Internal Revenue Code, and a non-qualified supplemental plan, called the pension restoration plan, that provides benefits that would otherwise be payable to participants under the employees' pension plan but for limitations imposed by the Internal Revenue Code, with certain modifications discussed below.
 Employees participate after one year of service in the employees' pension plan and vest in a retirement benefit after five years of service.
 Annual retirement benefits for a participant at normal retirement age are determined by multiplying 1.6% of the participant's final average compensation by his or her years of service and are then reduced by an offset for social security benefits.
 Under the employees' pension plan, final average compensation is the average of any three years of highest annual compensation (consisting of salary and cash bonus as shown in columns (c), (d) and (g) of the Summary Compensation Table) paid to the participant during the 10 years immediately preceding his or her retirement date.
-Under the restoration plan, final average compensation is the average of any three years of highest annual salary (as shown in columns (c) of the Summary Compensation Table) plus the average of any three years of highest cash bonus (as shown in columns (d) and (g) of the Summary Compensation Table) paid to the participant during the 10 years immediately preceding his or her retirement date.
+Under the restoration plan, final average compensation Table) plus the average of any three years of highest cash bonus (c) of the Summary Compensation Table) plus the average of any three years of highest cash bonus (d) and (g) of the Summary Compensation Table) plus the average of any three years of highest cash bonus (d) and (g) of the Summary Compensation Table) plus the average of any three years of highest cash bonus (d) and (g) of the Summary Compensation Table) paid to the participant during the 10 years immediately preceding his or her retirement date.